Moosevellous/Trace/Trace 3.0 Release Notes.md

 # Trace 3.0 Release Notes

-[[Trace]] 3.0 has been a massive effort for the Working Group, with the back-end code rewritten and documented as fully than ever before.
+[[Trace]] 3.0 has been a massive effort for the Working Group, with the back-end code rewritten and documented better than ever before.
 The last release was in January so the list of changes has certainly grown quite long.

 ## New features
 The new release offers many new features, let's take a look at them now.